 A siloed team organization is usually paired with monolithic delivery model, in which an integrated, multifunction application is released as a unit (often version‑numbered) on a regular schedule.
 Most software development teams use this model initially because it is relatively simple and works well enough with a small number of developers (say, 50 or fewer).
 However, as the team grows it becomes a real issue when you discover a bug in one developer’s code during QA or production testing and the work of 99 other developers is blocked from release until the bug is fixed.

 In 2009 Netflix adopted a continuous delivery model, which meshes perfectly with a microservices architecture.
 Each microservice represents a single product feature that can be updated independently of the other microservices and on its own schedule.
 Discovering a bug in a microservice has no effect on the release schedule of any other microservice.
 Continuous delivery relies on packaging microservices in standard containers.
-Netflix initially used AWS machine images (AMIs) and it was possible to deploy an update into a test or production environment in about 10 minutes.
+Netflix initially used Amazon machine images (AMIs) and it was possible to deploy an update into a test or production environment in about 10 minutes.
 With Docker, that time is reduced even further, to mere seconds in some cases.